LOOPS ⋅ Frequently Asked Questions

 We have a low-tech / high-efficiency approach to digital publishing.
 This is the LOOPS technology stack:

-Content is styled using Cascading Style Sheets, just like any other published web content.
-Modern CSS styling ensures responsive display of content based on device properties (smartphone, tablet, computer) and viewport adjustments (windows size, device orientation).
+4. Content is styled using Cascading Style Sheets, just like any other published web content.
+Modern CSS styling ensures responsive display of content based on device properties (smartphone, tablet, computer) and viewport adjustments (window size, device orientation).

-Our custom JavaScript library is used to add user-side navigation features such as a table of contents, bookmarkable anchors and in-document “previous element” / “next element” links to the published documents.
+6. Our custom JavaScript library is used to add user-side navigation features such as a table of contents, bookmarkable anchors, and in-document “previous element” / “next element” links to the published documents.

 That’s all.